 Morton's neuroma is a thickening of the tissue around a nerve leading to the toes.
 Dancers and others who repeatedly put a high level of pressure on their feet are at an elevated risk of developing this painful condition.

 Morton’s neuroma frequently causes radiating pain, numbness, a burning feeling, or a popping sensation in the ball of the foot, as well as feeling like there is a pebble in your shoe.
 If you are experiencing any of these symptoms, it’s important to see a foot doctor right away.
-The earlier this condition is diagnosed and properly treated, the less likely it is that surgery will be needed.
+The earlier this condition is diagnosed and the earlier proper treatment can be provided, the less likely it is that surgery will be needed.

 Blisters

-Blisters are very common for dancers due to the friction and pressure their feet experience from spending long hours training and performing.
+Blisters are one of the most common dance injuries due to the friction and pressure their feet experience from spending long hours training and performing.
 Blisters don’t always require treatment by a foot doctor, but sometimes they do.
 Blisters can get infected and become a serious wound that requires medical attention.

 If you have a blister that doesn’t seem to be healing as it should or is showing signs of infection, don’t put yourself at risk by continuing to treat it on your own.
 Instead, have a podiatrist examine the blister and determine how to treat it properly.